 - 1. If you must exit your suite first feel the apartment door and doorknob for heat.
 If they are not hot, open the door slightly and check the hallway for smoke, heat or fire. - 2.
 If you can safely exit your suite, follow the instructions above for a fire in your suite. - 3.
 If you cannot safely exit your suite or building, call 5252 and tell them your location, floor, suite number and the number of people in your suite. - 4.
-If you cannot exit your suite, seal the doors with wet towels or sheets, and seal air ducts or other openings where smoke may enter. - 5.
-If you cannot exit your suite, open windows a few inches unless flames and smoke are coming from below.
+If you cannot exit your suite: Seal the doors to your suite with wet towels or sheets, and seal air ducts or other openings where smoke may enter. - 5.
+Open windows a few inches at top and bottom unless flames and smoke are coming from below.
 Do not break any windows. - 6.
 If conditions in the suite appear life-threatening, get down on the floor and take short breaths through your nose.
 If possible, retreat to a balcony or terrace away from the source of the smoke, heat or fire.